 Member-only rates negotiated on your behalf

 The ACP Senior Group Term Life Insurance Plan is offered to eligible ACP members and their lawful spouses.
-For this reason, we are able to make it available to members in good standing at economical rates.
+For this reason, we are able to make it available to members in good standing at competitive rates.

 A choice of benefit amounts to help suit your specific needs